GPSapia/ArpDefender/README.md

 Usage  ----->  2 options need to be specified:
   1) name of the interface on which start the capture of ARP packets
   2) name of the log file

+In the log file, "mac1" is the mac of the legitimate host, while "mac2" is the mac of the (potential) attacker.